impostorsguides/impostorsguides.github.io/rbenv/1-u-content.md

 echo "${!2}" | tr "${sep:-:}" $'\n'
 ```

-...appears to mean that we `echo` the value of the variable whose name is passed in as the 2nd argument, and we replace any occurrences of the value of "sep" (or ":" if "sep" doesn’t exist) with a newline.
+...appears to mean that we `echo` the value of the variable whose name is passed in as the 2nd argument, and we replace any occurrences of the value of "sep" (or ":" if "sep" doesn't exist) with a newline.
 With that knowledge, it seems like "sep" most likely stands for "separator".

-Let’s test this hypothesis.
+Let's test this hypothesis.
 I make the following function and paste it into my terminal:

 ```
 foo() {